GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```

 ## Functions
-For most part, Dart and JavaScript functions share many similarities.
+For the most part, Dart and JavaScript functions share many similarities.
 The only thing that's different in Dart and JavaScript functions is the declaration.
 ```javascript
 //JavaScript
 function fn() {